 However, upon doing further research into the first years of the park, it turns out the April 24, 1907 date is erroneous.

 The image below is a newspaper article from May 25, 1906, in the Hummelstown Sun.
 Titled, “The Opening of Hershey Park,” it is announcing the formal opening of Hersheypark on Memorial Day – which was May 30 (until 1971 when Memorial Day was shifted to the last Monday in May).

 This establishes the dedicated purpose of the park: “The Park will be dedicated to the use of anyone who may desire to avail themselves of the pleasure it offers.”
 It also states that the park has the following: “Green fields and spreading shade trees, the finest pure spring water in abundance, dancing pavilion, tennis courts, band stand and baseball grounds.”

 The baseball game that was played that day was between Hershey and the Crescent Club of Harrisburg.
 Hershey easily defeated the Crescents.
-This, however, was not the first game played in Hershey – and though it is clearly established that the official opening of Hershey Park was on May 30, you can see the informal opening of the park 25 days earlier on May 5.

 I have a wide variety of interests, from sports to politics, music to Star Trek.
 I write about the history of amusement parks on my website, The Amusement Parkives, which I founded in 2016.